adriankae/Control-Philips-Hue-LIghts-with-Raspberry-Pi-and-Push-Buttons/README.md

 - [10k Resistors](https://amzn.to/3EnyNPa)
 - [Push Buttons](https://amzn.to/3EeDQ4b)

-I realise that there's some expensive components included but I already had most of it at home.
+I realise that there are some expensive components included but I already had most of it at home.
 You may have some equipment already, too.